tedkeen78/Escrow/README.md

 ## v1 - Dai Savings Escrow (DSE)

-Runs on Dai Stablecoin and LexDAO arbitration.
+DSE stores deal details, permissions, and escrows Dai Stablecoin that can be resolved through lexDAO arbitration.
 For interest accrual on escrowed Dai, DSE implements Chai wrapper for Dai Savings Rate.
+The Chai wrapper amount of escrowed Dai is paid out.
+Future implementations will likely output DAI and involve additional logic for managing accrued interest of escrows.

 Ethereum mainnet deployment: [0xD08D4F315F9a05A4e814976A6789b9C1fCdd00B9](https://etherscan.io/address/0xd08d4f315f9a05a4e814976a6789b9c1fcdd00b9#code)